-d) Determines the policies of Guides policy development within the Shire of Gnowangerup.
+d) Determines the policies of the Shire of Gnowangerup.

 The role of Council in setting policy is most effective when it consults with a professional local government organisation that implements policies through the development of appropriate management practices and work processes.
 Council policies should set the standards for the Shire's administration to achieve and make strategic policy decisions that guide officers in their decision-making processes.